MikailaAkeredolu/c16_oop_exam/README.md

 # UML to OOP
+- Open book, Open notes, Can Google, No AI Tools, Share Screen, and be on camera !!!

 ![Screenshot 2024-10-07 at 5 54 46 PM](https://github.com/user-attachments/assets/09a88ba5-e97d-4098-a3a3-816d0ac3bcf6)
 ### Use the UML above to answer the questions in your main method